NLeSC/collab-demos/doc/demo-usage-general-remarks.md

 Some demos get their data from a database.
 It can happen that the connection to that database is slow, even when the internet connection is good.

+**Network**

+TODO network speed, interference of other nearby wireless devices